ShubhangiSisodia/Myntra-Clone/README.md

 **Myntra Clone Project**

 This is a clone project of Myntra, an online fashion and lifestyle store.
 The project is built using HTML, CSS, JS, and Node.js.
 Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
 The company was founded in 2007 to sell personalized gift items.
-In May 2014, Myntra.com was acquired by Flipkart. we gave our best to clone this website.
+In May 2014, Myntra.com was acquired by Flipkart.

-**Features**

-The Myntra clone project includes the following features:

-Homepage: A landing page with a search bar, a navigation bar, and a carousel of featured products.

-Product Catalog: A page with a list of all products, filter options, and sorting options.

-Product Details: A page with the details of a specific product, including its name, description, price, images, and reviews.

-Shopping Cart: A page that shows the products added to the cart, their quantity, and the total amount.

-Checkout: A page where the user can enter their shipping and payment information and place the order.

-Payment: A page where the user can save their card details which can be used while purchasing a product.

 **Installation**